zhenhang66/TMVI_ToxPi/README.md

 The CD-TMVI builds upon foundational research including TMI (Teron et al., 2019) and TMVI (Malecha et al., 2020), expanding their methodologies to a spatially detailed and customizable format.

 ---
-Thanks for clarifying, Zhenhang—and yes, you absolutely can have this entire dataset overview rendered as a clean, scrollable **table** directly in your `README.md`.
-The key is to use **plain markdown** without wrapping the content inside a code block (no triple backticks).
-Here's your grouped structure rendered exactly the way you want—with section headers integrated into the table layout:

----

 ### 📊 Overview of Datasets for Environmental Justice–Toxics Mobility Vulnerability Index (EJ-TMVI)